-To setup Kubernetes cluster, I will be setting the cluster in my local environment using Hyper-V. You can use any Hypervisor you like.
-I recommend VirtualBox if you want to setup local environment.
-Otherwise, below tutorial can be followed on any Virtual Machine, Physical machine, or any cloud Computing IAAS instance.
+To Setup Kubernetes cluster, I will be setting the cluster in my local environment using Hyper-V. You can use any Hypervisor you like.
+I recommend VirtualBox if you want to Setup a local environment.
+Otherwise, the below tutorial can be followed on any Virtual Machine, Physical machine, or any cloud Computing IAAS instance.

 I created a virtual machine called